 3. The Manmouth Museum presents “MMKids Shark Week”

 While there’s certainly plenty of entertainment that comes along with it, Shark Week is really all about education.

-This week, The Manmouth Museum decided to offer some shark education of its own, offering a full week of shark activities, crafts, and other fun programs.
+The Manmouth Museum decided to offer some shark education of its own, offering a full week of shark activities, crafts, and other fun programs.